Orlando Bridgeman, 3rd Earl of Bradford: Background and education

 Bridgeman was born at Nottingham Place, Marylebone, London, the eldest son of George Bridgeman, 2nd Earl of Bradford, and his wife Georgina Elizabeth Moncreiffe, daughter of Sir Thomas Moncreiffe, 5th Baronet.
 He was educated at Harrow and Trinity College, Cambridge.
-He became known by the courtesy title Viscount Newport when his father succeeded in the earldom of Bradford in 1825.
+He became known by the courtesy title Viscount Newport when his father succeeded in the earldom of Bradford in 1825 when he also inherited 21,000 acres across England.

 Political career

 Lord Newport was elected Member of Parliament for Shropshire South in 1842.
 In February 1852, he was appointed Vice-Chamberlain of the Household in Lord Derby's first administration, a post he held until the fall of the government in December of the same year, and again from 1858 to 1859 in Derby's second administration.
 He was admitted to the Privy Council in 1852.
 In 1865, he succeeded his father in the earldom and entered the House of Lords.
 When Derby became prime minister for the third time in 1866, Lord Bradford was made Lord Chamberlain of the Household, an office he retained until December 1868, the last year under the premiership of Benjamin Disraeli.
 He again served under Disraeli as Master of the Horse between 1874 and 1880 and held the same office from 1885 to 1886 in Lord Salisbury's first administration.

 Apart from his political career, Lord Bradford was a Deputy Lieutenant of Staffordshire and served as Lord-Lieutenant of Shropshire between 1875 and 1896.
 He served in the North Shropshire Yeomanry Cavalry, beginning as cornet in 1839, promoted captain in 1844, and resigning in 1869.
-He was also an Honorary Colonel in the 1st Volunteer Battalion of the Shropshire Light Infantry.
+He was appointed Honorary Colonel of the 1st Volunteer Battalion of the King's Shropshire Light Infantry on 20 March 1878.